Two Algorithms for Orthogonal Nonnegative Matrix Factorization with Application to Clustering: Numerical Experiments

+Table~\ref{sdt} gives for each algorithm the average computational time for one execution on a synthetic data set.

+ONP-MF is slightly slower but typically obtains one of the best factorizations using only a single deterministic initialization.

-\subsection{Text clustering}
+\subsection{Text Clustering}

-We selected nine well-known preprocessed document databases described in \cite{ZG05}.
-Each dataset is represented by a term-by-document matrix of varying characteristics, see Table~\ref{dtm}.
+We selected twelve well-known preprocessed document databases described in \cite{ZG05}.
+Each data set is represented by a term-by-document matrix of varying characteristics, see Table~\ref{dtm}.

-As a performance indicator, we use the \emph{accuracy}: given a clustering $\{\pi_{i}\}_{i=1}^{k}$ and the true classes $\{L_{i}\}_{i=1}^{k}$ of the $n$ elements of the dataset, it is defined by: where $[1,2,\dots,k]$ is the set of permutations of $\{1,2,\dots,k\}$.
-We report the average value of the obtained accuracy in Table~\ref{tabTxtAcc}.
-For more than half of the datasets the average best result was achieved by our algorithms, either EM-ONMF or ONP-MF.
-Moreover, our algorithms always obtain the best performance among ONMF algorithms.
-Table~\ref{tabTxtIters} reports the average number of iterations of each method, and Table~\ref{tabTxtTime} the average computational time.
-While EM-ONMF is very fast with a low number of iterations (as the other EM-like algorithms), ONP-MF is in general slower than the other ONMF algorithms (especially CHNMF), and typically performs a larger number of iterations to converge.
-A similar behavior will be observed on the image decomposition tasks (see Table~\ref{tab2} and~\ref{tab3}).
+As a performance indicator, we use the \emph{accuracy}; see Equation~\eqref{accu}.
+We report the average value of the obtained accuracy along with the standard deviations in Table~\ref{tabTxtAcc}.
+For more than half of the data sets, the average best result was achieved by our algorithms, either EM-ONMF or ONP-MF.
+Moreover, our algorithms obtain the best performance among ONMF algorithms in ten out of the twelve data sets (being close for the two remaining data sets).
+While EM-ONMF is very fast with a low number of iterations (as the other EM-like algorithms), ONP-MF is in general slower than the other ONMF algorithms (especially CHNMF), and typically requires a larger number of iterations to converge.

+Note that, in this paper, our focus is on the comparison of ONMF algorithms based on the Frobenius norm.
+Comparison with ONMF algorithms using other measures, such as the Kullback-Leibler divergence, and comparison with other topic models (such as LDA \cite{BNJ03}) is a topic for further research.